 The AKC suggests using physical deterrents like double-sided tape on soil surfaces or placing pinecones around plant bases to discourage digging.
 Bitter apple spray applied to leaves (safe for plants when diluted) is another layer of protection that most pets find unpleasant without causing harm.

-Apartment-Friendly Pet-Safe Plant Care Tips
+What Are Apartment-Friendly Pet-Safe Plant Care Tips?

 Apartments present unique growing conditions — limited natural light, lower humidity, and smaller spaces all factor into which plants actually thrive.
 The good news: most pet-safe plants on this list are low-maintenance by design.